ncihtan/htan_missing_manual/data_model/relationships.md

 ![HTAN ID Provenance](../img/Slide_Version_ID_Provenance_Figure_Explained.png)

-# HTAN ID Provenance
+# HTAN ID Provenance Table

 The HTAN DCC has constructed an ID Provenance BigQuery table, which contains upstream biospecimen and participant information for each HTAN data file.
 The motivation for constructing the table arose from the need for a straightforward method of showcasing how HTAN data files are linked to biospecimens and patients.

 Although this information is available in HTAN, connections among assay file levels and parent relationships (both biospecimen and file) were previously only accessible by tracing through parent identifiers.
 Having all ID information in one place can significantly speed up analyses, exploration, and data sharing.

 The Provenance BigQuery table is accessible via ISB-CGC.
-See [Google BigQuery](../open_access/big_query.md)
+See the [Google BigQuery](../open_access/big_query.md) section for more details.

 ## Biospecimen Attribute Definitions